curl/curl/docs/libcurl/opts/CURLOPT_PROXY_SSL_VERIFYHOST.md

 From 7.66.0: treats 1 and 2 the same.

 When the *verify* value is 0L, the connection succeeds regardless of the names used in the certificate.
-Use that ability with caution!
+Use that ability with caution.

 See also CURLOPT_PROXY_SSL_VERIFYPEER(3) to verify the digital signature of the proxy certificate.